 Only the Examination Board can grant permission to deviate from the rules.
 You can submit a substantiated request to the Examination Board, in a timely manner and in accordance with the established rules and procedures, to:

-- start your internship on a date other than the standard dates; - deviate from the admission requirements; - obtain an extension of a submission deadline.
+- start your internship on a date other than the standard dates; - deviate from the admission requirements; - do an internship within your own company; - obtain an extension of a submission deadline.

 4.2 Remote internships